jamwaffles/movements/NOTES.md

 The "Unexpected realtime delay" messages comes from `Posix::wait` in `src/rtapi/uspace_rtapi_app.cc`.

 I think LCNC realtime threads end up being functions that are called on a period, with the thread sleeping in between?

+# LinuxCNC threading model

+You spawn a thread with a given period, then use `addf` calls to add a function to the thread.
+I guess then all the functions are called at the tick rate.
+If all the functions take too long, what happens next?

+# Latency tests for rPi

+- Jitter as I've already kinda done
+- Histogram GUI
+- ZMQ message passing round trip latency or just send latency or whatever
+- rPi GPIO toggling